Silicon Valley Campus

 “Northeastern has never been bound by location.
 The Silicon Valley hub builds on our approach of seeing businesses as partners and new regions as opportunities to empower human potential.” —Joseph E. Aoun, President, Northeastern University

 Pioneering a New Model to Diversify the Workforce

 Officially opened in Fall 2015, Northeastern University–Silicon Valley is based on a distinctive new model for higher education: educational hubs embedded directly in select companies across the Bay Area that offer sector-specific degree programs and research collaborations to benefit the entire region.

-These hubs will be located within partnering companies, such as IDT, and be open to learners and professionals across the region—a powerful way to boost workforce talent and promote innovation in high-growth sectors of regional economies.
+These hubs will be located within partnering companies, such as Renesas, and be open to learners and professionals across the region—a powerful way to boost workforce talent and promote innovation in high-growth sectors of regional economies.